AjjMC/ajjgui/README.md

 Copyright © 2021 - 2023 Ajj (https://github.com/AjjMC/ajjgui)

 This project was released under the MIT License.
-Please credit this datapack if you use it in your work, and provide a link to the project repository.
+Please credit this datapack if you use it in your work by providing a link to the project repository.